patrickbucher/learning-elixir/learn-functional-programming-with-elixir/notes.md

     "To Kill A Mockingbird"

 Instead of currying, functions can be partially applied using closures.
-The `String.at` function is partially applied with `alphabet`, and can later be u sed by calling `partial`.
+The `String.at` function is partially applied with `alphabet`, and can later be used by calling `partial`.

     defmodule WordBuilder do
       def build(alphabet, positions) do